St Duthus F.C.: North Caledonian League (2016–present)

 On 22 March 2016, a new committee was formed and the club was re-admitted to the North Caledonian Football League on 18 May 2016.
 Coinciding with the club's revival, the committee elected to revert to the club's original name of St. Duthus FC.

 Upon their reformation, brothers Stuart and Andrew Ross, whose father Tommy Ross had previously managed the club, were appointed as co-managers.

 In their first season following their revival, the club reached the Jock Mackay Cup Final, narrowly losing to Orkney F.C. in a penalty shoot-out.
 They made amends the following season when they won their first silverware since their revival, defeating Golspie Sutherland F.C. at King George V Park to win the North Caledonian Cup on 10 March 2018.

 St. Duthus were awarded the Scottish Football Association Quality Mark Standard award on 9 November 2017.
 The award was renewed in March 2021.

 The club later secured the Football Times Cup on 18 January 2020, defeating Golspie Sutherland F.C. at Dudgeon Park in Brora.

 On 27 September 2021, Stuart and Andrew Ross resigned as co-managers of the club, with coaches Alan Geegan and Justin Rogers taking temporary charge with immediate effect.

 A fortnight later, Geegan was appointed as manager on a permanent basis, and in the same season he led the club to their seventh North Caledonian Cup win, beating Halkirk United 1–0 at Dudgeon Park, Brora on 2 April 2022.

+After first launching its youth programme in 2018, the club enhanced its age levels in 2025 and now has teams operating at both under-16 and under-18 age levels competing in the Highland League youth initiative.